dvschwab/etl-to-aws-rds/AWS-RDS-IAM-AUTH.md

 After IAM Authentication is enabled, the next step is to create an IAM Policy to govern database access.
 To do this, go to the IAM Console and select **Policies > Create Policy**.
 Then, select *RDS IAM Authentication* from the list of services (NOT the *RDS* service itself; that refers to RDS governance, not database access).

 Next, configure **Actions** to *Permissions management* and *connect*.
 This provides the policy grantee the ability to connect to the database, but no additional permissions.
-This is what you want for the typical user: database-level permissions, such as SELECT, INSERT, etc. will still control what the user can do for a given database, while the IAM Authentication provides an additional security layer for database access.
+This is what you want for the typical user: database-level permissions, such as `SELECT`, `INSERT`, etc. will still control what the user can do for a given database, while the IAM Authentication provides an additional security layer for database access.

 After setting user **Actions**, select the **Resources** arrow to specify the particular RDS instance the policy governs.
 This will bring up a dialogue box: you will need to specify the RDS *Region*, the *Account* where it was created, the *Resource ID*, and the *User Name* of the user to have access.
 The Region and Account number can be found on the AWS Console; the Resource ID is just the name of the RDS instance, and the user name is the user who will have access.